davidnmagalhaes/davidnmagalhaes/README.md

 <h1 align="center">Hi 👋, I'm David Magalhães</h1>
 <p align="center">
 I'm a Fullstack programmer at Inovan.do!
-I have experience with Javascript technologies, and I am passionate about what I do.
+I'm from Fortaleza/CE, and I have experience with Javascript technologies, and I am passionate about what I do.
 I practice and learn every day with a total focus on developing quality projects.</p>

 <h2 align="left">Connect with me:</h2>
 <p align="left" >